DavidJMora/the-maze-of-methodical-monsters/README.md

 * Add a weapon!
 Base the player's attack damage on what weapon they have, and "equip" that weapon by having the player set the weapon object as the value in their `weapon` field.
 Now you could have the player get new weapons (every `n` monsters they defeat?).
 You could even make an array of weapons and have them either get the next one in the array each time, or get a random weapon.
 The limits are... limitless?

 * Should this game be dungeons-and-dragons style?
 I mean, it is.
 But it doesn't have to be!
-In this totally optional, kind-of-an-aside stretch goal, feel free to "re-theme" our game to be totally non-violent, or to be about chasing pigeons away before they eat all your bread, or fighting T-800 Terminator robots before they send you back in time, or... something better than my ideas! _If that's even possible_.
+In this totally optional, kind-of-an-aside stretch goal, feel free to "re-theme" our game to be totally non-violent, or to be about chasing pigeons away before they eat all your bread, or fighting T-800 Terminator robots before they send you back in time, or... a theme that's somehow _even better_ than those ideas.